 This guide is a follow-up to the "Tree Log" lesson, reinforcing why your head position is the building block of your stroke and providing a new drill to help you learn to breathe without your legs dropping like a rock.

-This is an additional post on proper head position while swimming freestyle.
+This is a follow-up to our lesson on proper head position while swimming freestyle.

-I know you might be tired of hearing the words "put your head down" while you swim, however, believe me, if I tell you, this is the building block of your swimming.
+I know you might be tired of hearing the words "put your head down" while you swim.
+But believe me when I say: this is the absolute building block of your swimming.
+Think of your body like a teeter-totter.
+Your lungs are the fulcrum (the center point).
+If you lift your head up to look forward, the other side of the teeter-totter—your legs—will inevitably drop.

-Without the proper head position, your stroke will not be as efficient as it could be and you will always work a bit harder and get easily tired.
+Without a proper, downward head position, your stroke will never be as efficient as it could be, meaning you will work harder and tire out much faster.

 If you have done all the previous exercises pretending to be a tree log and extended tree log and your legs are still sinking, don't despair.